digiwombat/TalkerMakerDeluxe/README.md

 Fork it, fix it, do whatever.
 I'll gladly roll in code changes.

 There is no ideological or political stance requirement to contribute to this project.
+There is [no Code of Conduct](https://github.com/domgetter/NCoC) for this project.

 ![ScreenShot](https://i.imgur.com/HcjLsqm.png)